trdle/Pocket-notifier-ha/README.md

 ### HACS (recommended)

-> HACS can only install from a **public** repository.
-If this repo is private,
-> use the manual method below instead.

 1. In HACS, open the three-dot menu → **Custom repositories**.
 2. Add `https://github.com/trdle/Pocket-notifier-ha` with category
    **Integration**.
 3. Search for **PocketNotifier**, install it, and restart Home Assistant.

-### Manual

-1. Copy `custom_components/pocketnotifier` into your Home Assistant `config/custom_components` directory.
-2. Restart Home Assistant.

 ## Configuration